How to Find a Top-Performing Realtor in 30 Minutes or Less

 In a multiple-offer situation, Mattes says that sellers need an agent who can help them sort it all out in a way that makes sense — helping them narrow it down if they want government financing, a cash deal, or no inspections.
 It’s an important part of their job to communicate the differences between offers to help you pick the one that’s best for you.

-Has a network of professionals: Would staging your home increase its sale price?
+Would staging your home increase its sale price?
 Maybe the dining room could use a fresh coat of paint.
 A great agent has a network of professionals that they can call on to get your home ready for sale and also help out during the sale.
 Buyers often request repairs after the home inspection, but if you have to call around town and get recommendations and quotes, it could delay the closing.
 A good agent will know the right person for the job.

-Integrity, the respect of their peers, and negotiation skills: A good agent will tell you the truth even if you don’t want to hear it.
+A good agent will tell you the truth even if you don’t want to hear it.
 They’ll encourage you to be honest on seller’s disclosures, saving you from potential lawsuits after the sale.
 This integrity has likely led to a good reputation and the respect of their peers, which might be measured by industry awards.

 They’ll bring this integrity to the table during negotiations.
 Even if you have a great offer or have found a home that you’re thrilled to buy, there’s always something to negotiate.
-It could be the close date, repairs, or a rent-back period.
+It could be the closing date, repairs, or a rent-back period.
 A good agent knows how to handle the back-and-forth of negotiations.

-Dogged determination and self-motivation: Agents are independent contractors without the security of a regular paycheck of a 9-to-5 job.
+Agents are independent contractors without the security of a regular paycheck of a 9-to-5 job.
 Successful agents will have the dogged determination to succeed, following up with interested buyers, responding to text messages late at night, and constantly working to get their sellers the best results.

 What are the signs of a bad real estate agent?